Agile software development at a glance

 Looking for a well-versed, reliable offshore agile software outsourcing partner?
 Axon Active has years of experience in developing agile software and applications for web and mobile platforms.
 We are the only organization in Vietnam that provides official Scrum Alliance’s Certified ScrumMaster and Certified Scrum Product Owner certifications.
 Besides that, the exclusive Scrum and Agile coaching has enabled distinguished clients such as Soreco (Switzerland), CRIF (Switzerland), Metabiota (USA), H&L (Australia), among others, to successfully adopt agile and observe major agile transformation over the years.

-Mr. Lee Atkins, Chief Innovation Officer of H&L Australia, one of the partners we’ve been working with for many years, said: “[Axon Active’s] understanding and practice of Agile were at a very high level.
-We really appreciate the way in which they embrace this new way of working, particularly in software development.”
+Mr. Lee Atkins, Chief Innovation Officer of H&L Australia, one of the partners we’ve been working with for many years, said: “It’s been a really good engine for the execution of our development projects.

 - Agile Alliance. (n.d.).
 Agile Practices Timeline.
 Agile Alliance